UnCoqui/TA100-GitFlowWebsite/3_TeamRepository.md

    - ### Commits
       - Each relevant commit should be included in your PR and each commit should have a concise description of code changes.

+Now that you have an idea of the work flow, let's get the remote repository on your local drive.

 ### [Next - Step 4: Clone or Fork Repository](4_CloneWebsite.md)